How to apply to Amazon jobs online

 There are plenty of opportunities to pick up extra shifts.
 If you’re looking for a position with ample overtime, Amazon could be a great place to work.

 On the other hand, part-time positions are rare, as Amazon recruiters prefer to hire full-time employees.
 If you do find a part-time position, you’ll typically be working less than 20 hours a week.

-There are four steps in the typical Amazon application process:
+Here are the four steps in the Amazon application process:

 When you’re applying at Amazon, you’ll be asked for basic information about yourself, required to do a short assessment, and asked to select your preferred shifts.
 Amazon will try to accommodate your shift preferences, but they make no guarantees.

-There is a 30-minute virtual job preview.
+There is a 30-minute virtual job preview for all Amazon applicants who make it past the first screening.
 It requires no travel, as it’s done online, but it is mandatory.
 You’ll learn about your potential new job and what a typical day will look like should you get the position.